johannegg/Project-2---IT2810/README.md

 - Favorite songs
 - Make own playlists

+We will also make sure to increment "views" when someone views a song.

 Another future enhancement will be to address responsiveness, which is not yet included in the design.
 Currently, the layout and components does not adjust dynamically across different devices.
 For now, the design is best viewed on standard desktop resolutions.

-We will also implemant a database and create a proper backend.